prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

+Kilimanjaro is a snow-covered huge mountain.
+ It is 19710 feet high.
-Kilimanjaro is a snow-covered huge mountain 19,710 feet high, and is said to be the highest mountain in Africa.
+It is thought among the people to be the highest mountain in Africa.

-Its western summit is called the Masai "Ngaje Ngai," the House of God.
+The highest hill on the west side of the mountain is called "Ngaje-Ngai," which means "House of the God," in the Masai tribe language.

 Close to the western summit there is the dried and frozen carcass of a leopard.
 No one has explained what the leopard was seeking at that altitude.